gbv/wordpress-importer-gui/README.md

 # WordpressImporterGUI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+It needs the [WordpressImporterService](https://github.com/gbv/wordpress-importer-service) as backend.
+It shows you the import state of all blog articles.
+If not imported you can trigger single blog imports.
+There is also an option to save an article as PDF.

 ## Development server